fauxtix/DaisyPets/MauiPetsApp/README.md

 # Key Features

 - Easy to use
-- Record vaccinations, visits to the vet, dewormers and feed dosage;
+- Record vaccinations, visits to the vet, applying dewormers and feed dosage;
 - Alerts for vaccines and application of dewormers, that may be occurring within 15 or 30 days.
 - Expenses management (with selection of categories and sub-categories);
-- Todo lists;
+- Todo lists management;
 - Contacts management;
 - App Settings;
 - Logs management.